scne59/otc-route-manager/README.md

-# OTC Route Manager - OpenShift/Kubernetes Deployment
+# OTC Route Manager - OpenShift/Kubernetes Deployment/Daemonset

-The OTC Route Manager is a Kubernetes DaemonSet that automatically manages VPC routes for cluster network traffic in Open Telekom Cloud (OTC).
+The OTC Route Manager is a Kubernetes program that automatically manages VPC routes for cluster network traffic in Open Telekom Cloud (OTC).
 It runs on worker nodes and creates/updates routes to direct cluster and service traffic to the appropriate ECS instances.

 ## Features